crazy-canux/django-wechat-api/README.rst

 Test
 ====

-Deploy this project on Sina SAE platform for test.
+Deploy this project on SAE/BAE/GAE platform for test.

 ---
 SAE